zhangbozhb/ChameleonSwift/README.md

     **Note**: Auto call is convenient and save your time, but you should follow some rules, or else you may be in trouble.

-    * No Crash: Be aware you should promise you ChameleonUIProtocol and ch.refreshBlock If unfortunately it happened, you app will crash.
+    * No Crash: Be awared in mind, you should promise your ChameleonUIProtocol and ch.refreshBlock run without crash.
+If it happened unfortunately, your app will crash.
-    * Save your status: You should save you status aware in some place, and theme switch method should status aware. since callback is automatic, if you theme or you appearance is status related, it may work not properly.
+    * Save your status: You should save your status in some place, and theme switch method should status awared. since callback is automatic, if you theme or you appearance is status related, it may work not properly.
 For example, you has a button which theme is status related.
 Its background is black in Day, white in Night, and red if it selected; if you have never save your selection status or theme switch ignored selection status, auto callback will not work properly.

 * 2, Call orders: